neebs12/Search-across-knowledge-bases-with-Langchain-and-OpenAI/README.md

 # Search across knowledge bases with Langchain and OpenAI

 Built with Typescript, Langchain, OpenAI, HNSWLib(local vectorstore) in the backend, and React, Vite, TailwindCSS in the frontend.

-See medium article for more info :) https://medium.com/@jason.aricheta/ai-agents-know-where-to-look-a-simple-cross-knowledge-base-search-architecture-60b3c6a9179b
+See medium article for more info: https://betterprogramming.pub/ai-agents-know-where-to-look-a-simple-cross-knowledge-base-search-architecture-60b3c6a9179b

 Main features: